brianbud/food-checker/README.md

 Later on, I would love to improve the style and let users users use the device's camera to scan the barcode instead of manually inputting the info.

 ## Lessons Learned:

+To use classes for creating objects.

+Learnt to work with tables, that there are methods like insertRow(), insertCell() and even deleteRow()

+Put for...in Loop in practice which is a better option to use than a for loop since we don't know how many items the object has.

+How to use ternary operator instead of using if else statements.